 Why is My Dog's Nose Cold?

-It’s hard to pick out the most adorable part of your dog, but that sweet snout is certainly up there.
-It’s hard not to fall in love with these big, boopable noses, but you may have wondered why your furry friend’s sniffer is usually cold.
-It turns out that there are very practical reasons for a cold nose.
+It’s tough to pick out the most adorable part of your dog, but that sweet snout is certainly up there.
+It’s hard not to fall in love with these big, boopable noses, but you may have wondered why your furry friend’s sniffer can sometimes feel different.

 Why Are Dog Noses Cold?

 Dog noses aren’t naturally cold.
-If you touch your dog’s nose while he’s asleep, it’ll likely be warm and dry.
-However, that same nose will likely be cold when he’s awake.
-The reason for that is simple – he licks his nose.
+If you touch your dog’s nose while they are asleep, it’ll likely be warm and dry.
+However, that same nose will likely be cold when they are awake.
+The reason for that is simple – they licks their nose.

 Another reason why your dog intentionally wets his nose is because it can actually help dogs regulate their body temperature.
-A wet nose can help cool the air when they breathe through their snout, helping your furry friend stay comfortable when it’s hot.
+Since dogs can’t sweat like we can, they have other creative ways to stay cool.
+A wet dog nose helps cool that air moving in and out when they breathe, helping your furry friend stay comfortable when it’s hot.

-It’s also notable that dog noses can stay wet for a while after they lick them.
-Dogs have special nose glands that produce mucus.
-When a dog licks his own nose, it distributes the mucus across his snoot and leaves a thin film.
-This film allows a dog to keep his nose cool and wet for longer than other animals.
+Once licked, a dogs nose is wet for a while.
+Our furry friends have special nose glands that produce mucus.
+When a dog licks their nose, their tongue helps distribute the mucus across their snoot and leaves a thin film.
+This film allows a dog to keep their nose cool and wet for longer than other animals.

-What Does it Mean if My Dog’s Nose isn’t Cold?
+What Does it Mean if My Dog’s Nose is Warm All the Time?